mojaloop/mojaloop-specification/fspiop-api/documents/Signature v1.1.md

     e) The parameter **FSPIOP-Source** must be present, and its value must be the same as the corresponding HTTP header parameter **FSPIOP-Source**.

-    f) The parameter **FSPIOP-Destination** must be present if it is present in the HTTP header of the request, and its value must be same as the corresponding HTTP header parameter **FSPIOP-Destination**.
+    f) If the parameter **FSPIOP-Destination** is present in the JWS Protected Header, then its value must be same as the corresponding HTTP header parameter **FSPIOP-Destination**.

     g) If there are other HTTP header parameters present in JWS Protected Header, then their values must be validated with the corresponding HTTP header values.